 There are many ways this could be accomplished, and I expect the first to spring to mind is a firearm.
 The problem here is legally owning such a weapon prior to an apocalypse, and having enough ammunition to see the job through, so on this basis we can discount firearms as an unlikely option.

-The best way is to engage the zombies in a battle of attrition, whereby they are slowly worn down through a slow but extended zombie-whacking exercise.
+The best way to engage the zombies is in a battle of attrition, whereby they are slowly worn down through a slow but extended zombie-whacking exercise.
 For this, it would be a good idea if the zombies could be encouraged to pass single file through, for example, a small doorway or passage, whereupon they could be killed one at a time as they emerge.
 Using this method ensures that you will only ever be dealing with a single zombie at a time, something which is not too difficult.

 Although the stream of attacking zombies may seem to be endless at first, eventually their numbers will begin to thin out and the job will become easier.
-After an indeterminate time, there will be hardly any active zombies in your vicinity apart from those who accidentally stumble upon your location whist on the rampage, and at this point you can escape from your would-be prison and high-tail it to a safer, more remote location.
+After an indeterminate time, there will be hardly any active zombies in your vicinity apart from those who accidentally stumble upon your location whist on the rampage, and at this point you can escape from your would-be prison and leg-it it to a safer, more remote location.

 This page is for giggles only.